neurotatarlar/gec-annotations-filter/README.md

 Notes:
 - Use `--source-table`/`--output-table` to chain stages without mutating inputs; tables must differ.
 - `ingest` skips rows already logged for the same dataset+output table (ingest_log) so re-runs only add new rows.
+- LLM scoring writes to `llm_segments` by default, whether via Gemini API or `llm-step`.
 - `prepare-import` is incremental: it records exported ids in `export_log` and only writes new eligible rows on rerun.
 - Gemini scoring adapts batch size on timeouts and marks `gemini_skipped` rows if a single item repeatedly times out.
 - Safe for incremental updates: `ingest`, `dedup`, `toxicity`, `gemini`, `prepare-import`. `export` always writes a full parquet snapshot.